MengeCrowdSim/Menge/src/Plugins/AgtGCF/README.md

 ## Known issues

-1. Inexplicably, in the `navMeshPlacement.xml` project, the GCF agents do *not* get properly placed.
-2. GCF agents suffer with navigation meshes.
+1. GCF agents suffer with navigation meshes.
 They can't walk near obstacles (because of the repulsive forces).
 However, the path planning assumes they can get as close as their width.
 This leads to inefficiencies when crossing interior portals.
   1. This *might* be addressed by having the navigation mesh correct the funnel algorithm by